ibm-build-lab/terraform-ibm-cloud-pak/modules/cp4i/modules/cp4i_ibm/README.md

 | `cluster_config_path`                           | Path to the Kubernetes configuration file to access your cluster | `./.kube/config`                      | No       |
 | `entitled_registry_key`            | Get the entitlement key from https://myibm.ibm.com/products-services/containerlibrary and assign it to this variable.
 Optionally you can store the key in a file and use the `file()` function to get the file content/key |                             | Yes      |
 | `entitled_registry_user_email`     | IBM Container Registry (ICR) username which is the email address of the owner of the Entitled Registry Key |                             | Yes      |

-**NOTE** The boolean input variable `enable` is used to enable/disable the module.
-This parameter may be deprecated when Terraform 0.12 is not longer supported.
-In Terraform 0.13, the block parameter `count` can be used to define how many instances of the module are needed.
-If set to zero the module won't be created.

-For an example of how to put all this together, refer to our [Cloud Pak for Integration Terraform script](https://github.com/ibm-build-lab/cloud-pak-sandboxes/tree/master/terraform/cp4int).

 ## Executing the Terraform Script